HoustonUseRs/intro-to-web-scraping/workshop_guide.md

 "scraping" allows us to "scrape" information that we want from existing websites to build things using information available on the web.

-## Flow of the workshop
-how to scrape, without any coding this will help us learn the steps and principles that can be applied in whatever language -- Python, R, node, etc. you wish to work in
-3 examples coding in R
-simple text-grabbing to save to a file as you might do for an NLP project pull data from a webpage into a csv file as you might do for more general data analysis projects, or for visualization projects pull data from several pages of the same structure into a csv file as you might do for more general data analysis projects, or for visualization projects this is a simple example of "crawling" how to tell when a page might require an additional step to scrape

-this chunk should go somewhere else
-More advanced topics that are useful to know for scraping that we will not be covering but will share resources for: how to scrape content behind a login pages where the content has been written by JavaScript content that you have to click or fill out a form to get to without the website URL updating these other kinds of pages will require a web browser to be simulated and controlled perhaps we can have a chart for this

 Tools/Set up
 Chrome
 Selector Gadget